 Dysthymic Disorder (Persistent Depressive Disorder) is a chronic form of depression which is treatable by medical professionals (Psychiatrists).
 It is more common in females and can last several months or years and may sometimes require laboratory tests to establish a diagnosis.
 The condition can run in families.

 Bipolar Disorder (Manic Depressive Illness) is a serious mental illness characterised by extreme mood swings.
-The condition is manifest by episodes of extreme excitement (mania) and / or extreme episodes or depressive feelings
+The condition is manifest by episodes of extreme excitement (mania) and / or extreme episodes of depressive feelings.

 Borderline Personality Disorder (Emotional Dysregulation Disorder) is a mental disorder characterised by instability in mood, behaviour, and functioning.
 It is treatable by medical professionals / psychiatrists and can last for several years (possibly lifelong).